Evaluating adversarial robustness in simulated cerebellum: Experimental Protocol

 \paragraph{Sparse connectivity} We will next investigate sparse connectivity in the granule layer.
 We propose to consider different levels of sparsity, namely $k = 1, 2, 4, 10, 50, 200, 784$ (FC).
 For a fair comparison, we will control the total number of synapses in the models, as in \citet{litwin2017optimal}.
 Since each GC receives $k$ MF inputs, and corresponds to 1 PC and 1 CF synapse for each output ($c$ classes in total), the number of synapses is given by $m(k+2c)$.
 For the cerebellum model, $k=4$, $m=200,000$, and $c=10$ is decided by anatomy and datasets, thus the number of synapses is $4.8M$, and the number of GCs is given by $m=4.8M/(k+2c)$.
 In this experiment, we wish to understand if sparse connections in the granule layer will bring advantages to robustness in the cerebellum.

-\paragraph{Cerebellum models and ablative studies} By with/without the LTD and sparse connectivity, we could eventually evaluate the robustness across four cerebellum-like models: from the base model which is fully connected in the granule layer without LTD ($k=d=784,\,m=5970$ on MNIST, $k=d=4096,\,m=1166$ on CIFAR-10), to the cerebellum model which is sparsely connected with LTD ($k=4,\,m=200,000$).
+\paragraph{Cerebellum models and ablation studies} By adding the LTD and sparse connectivity or not, we could eventually evaluate the robustness across four cerebellum-like models: from the base model which is fully connected in the granule layer without LTD ($k=d=784,\,m=5970$ on MNIST, $k=d=4096,\,m=1166$ on CIFAR-10), to the cerebellum model which is sparsely connected with LTD ($k=4,\,m=200,000$).
 We will also examine whether the parameters decided by the natural cerebellum ($k=4$) is (near) optimal against adversarial attacks.

-\paragraph{Hyperparameters} Hyperparameters for training and attacking the cerebellum model are listed in Table~\ref{tab:hyper-cerebellum}.
+\paragraph{Hyperparameters} Hyperparameters for training and attacking the cerebellum model are listed in Table~\ref{tab:init-hyper-cereb}.
 The initially proposed values are based on previous studies \cite{illing2019biologically, madry2017towards, balunovic2020adversarial} and our preliminary experiments.
 We will tune the hyperparameters during attacking to ensure that our evaluation does not suffer from gradient masking (see discussion below).

 \paragraph{Gradient masking and robustness evaluation} Gradient masking is the major concern in applying gradient-based iterative methods, which will provide a false sense of robustness if not examined properly \cite{carlini2019evaluating}.
 The FGSM attack will be used as a sanity test for the PGD attack, as iterative attacks should always perform better than single-step methods.
 Gradient distribution plots in attacking will be utilized to avoid gradient masking.
 We will carefully tune the attacking hyperparameters and perform a doubling iterations test to certify that the PGD attack converges (i.e., the fooling rate does not further increase with respect to the number of iterations).
 We will also conduct an unbounded attack to ensure that our attacking methods have been applied properly.